 Sprouting essentially allows the grain to become “alive.”
 Soaking the grain neutralizes enzyme inhibitors and releases stored nutrients, therefore multiplying the protein, bioavailable minerals, enzymes, vitamins, and more.

 All of these things make sprouted foods a superior choice to your regular white bread.
 Along with Food for Life, some popular brand names for sprouted grains are ShaSha Co. or Silver Hills for bread, TruRoots for whole grains like lentils or quinoa, and Go Raw or Kashi for sprouted bars and cereals.

 Ancient grains or seeds like sorghum, teff, millet, quinoa, buckwheat, or chia are excellent items to add to your shopping list, and none of those “grains” even contain gluten.
 (In fact, they don’t even technically qualify as grains, though they are similar in the ways they are cooked.)

 Non-hybridized grains are also called heritage grains, as they aren’t changed by selective breeding over the years.
 Cook them and serve hot or cold in many ways: with a sauce, like you’d serve over pasta, or tossed with salads or any combination of steamed or raw veggies.

 Popular brands of ancient grains include Ancient Harvest and Pure.

 Manna bread is a hearty, sprouted, naturally-leavened bread that doesn’t require yeast in the baking process.

 Yeast is fed by sugar in the body and can be problematic for people with compromised gut issues and candida overgrowth.
 Yeast-free bread can be harder to find than the options mentioned above but check with your local health food store.
-It is becoming more common as candida overgrowth or SIBO and other gut disorders become more widely diagnosed.
+It is becoming more commonly referred to as candida overgrowth or SIBO as other gut disorders become more widely diagnosed.

 The most popular and widely available brand is Manna Organics.